 J&J is attempting to sever its ongoing liability for the talcum powder cancer lawsuits by utilizing a controversial bankruptcy process known as a “Texas two-step.”
 If J&J is allowed to move forward with this process, it would only have to pay $2 billion into a trust fund to resolve all present and future talcum powder claims and the company would have no future liability for the litigation.
 Plaintiffs’ baby powder lawyers are hoping the court sees this nonsense for what it is.
 These attorneys have asked the bankruptcy court to dismiss the case.
 The judge is set to rule on the issue by the end of the month.

-About the Talcum Powder Lawsuits Against Johnson & Johnson
+Talcum Powder Lawsuits Against Johnson & Johnson

+Talcum powder is a naturally occurring mineral that is commonly used as a personal care product.
+It is made from talc, a soft mineral that is found in the earth, and it is commonly used in products such as baby powder, body powder, and deodorants.
 Talc is a mineral that often has asbestos.
 We have known for years that asbestos exposure leads to many diseases, including ovarian cancer, specifically epithelial ovarian cancer, and mesothelioma cancer.

-The talcum powder lawsuits in federal courts have been consolidated into a class action Talcum Powder MDL.
+In 2023, talcum powder lawsuits in federal courts have been consolidated into a class action Talcum Powder MDL.
 The talcum powder class action MDL lawsuits against Johnson & Johnson are still ongoing.

 So far, over 36,000 individual talcum powder lawsuits have been filed in federal court and consolidated into the Talcum Powder MDL that are consolidated in U.S. District Court in New Jersey.